valtimo-platform/valtimo-documentation/release-notes/major9/09.23.0/valtimo-frontend-libraries.md

 * **Flatpickr inside Form.io form could not get locale**

   When Flatpickr (date picker) was used inside a Form.io form, it could not properly determine the locale.
-The way the application language is passed to the Form.io component has been changed, so that this error no longer occurs.
+The application language is passed to the Form.io component in a different way now, resolving the error.

 ## Breaking changes